 Applicants have 10 days after the Civil Service Exam to complete the background packet (Personal History Statement).

 The Grand Prairie Police Department offers a Lateral Entry Program for experienced Police officers.

 - A lateral police officer is eligible for a starting salary based on size of department and years of service.

 - Lateral officers must successfully complete each step in the Civil Service hiring process in the same manner as any other applicant.
 Lateral police officers who are TCOLE certified will be eligible for an abbreviated training program.
 This consists of eight weeks of updates on policies and procedures.

-- A lateral entry applicant shall have at least three (3) years continuous service as a paid, full-time certified peace officer with a comparable law enforcement agency, including out-of-state agencies, as approved by the Chief of Police.
+- A lateral entry applicant shall have at least two (2) years continuous service as a paid, full-time certified peace officer with a comparable law enforcement agency, including out-of-state agencies, as approved by the Chief of Police.